yetnt/ic4d/README.md

 # InteractionBuilder

-Represents a single itneraction that isn't a chat input (slash command) or context menu.
+Represents a single interaction that isn't a chat input (slash command) or context menu.
 (This class can however be passed into a rest parameter in [SlashCommandManager](#slashcommandmanager) or in it's own separate file by itself.)
 Builder for Context Menus: [ContextMenuBuilder](#contextmenubuilder)

 > [!NOTE] Methods can be chained together